everythingeverywhere/lab-microservice/README.md

-LAB - Markdown Sample
+LAB - Spring Microservices
 =====================

-Sample workshop content using Markdown formatting for pages.
+An eduk8s workshop for begginers on Spring microservices